What is audience market research?

 - Transactional data reviews – this could be identification of behavioural segmentation patterns within website visits and e-commerce transactions.
 Typically the data is collected without the overt questioning style of a survey.
 However, the data collected within registration databases (for example) are more of a survey style of data collection.
 Transactional information is often internal information held by a brand and not directly collected for audience research purposes.

-- Web analytics – Similar to transactional information and good for monitoring online behaviour.
-Often tends to be held outside or on the edge of brand’s domain signposting paths to digital interactions
+- Web analytics – Similar to transactional information and good for monitoring and tracking online behaviour.
+Often tends to be held outside or on the edge of brand’s domain signposting paths to digital interactions.

-Qualitative audience research – More open research in the form of telephone, face to face or Skype interviews, often focusing more on feelings and emotions rather than collecting numbers.
-These techniques are more in depth compared to surveys
+Qualitative audience research – More open research in the form of telephone, face to face or online interviews, often focusing more on feelings and emotions and the ‘why’ and ‘how’ behind things, rather than collecting numbers.
+These techniques are more in depth compared to surveys.

-- Focus groups or individual in-depth interviews (IDIs) – This is a form of qualitative research, it consists of a group of people sharing their thoughts and information about a service, product, campaign or a topic.
-This is particularly useful as body language can be observed.
+- Focus groups or individual in-depth interviews (IDIs) – This consists of a group of people or an individual sharing their thoughts and information about a service, product, campaign or a topic.
+This is particularly useful as body language can be observed and offers the opportunity for an open, free-flowing conversation.

-- Case studies – A qualitative, ethnographic method for studying the complex interactions between an individual, product or system within in the context of its environment.
-Although case studies are particularly useful in situations where a variety of research methods are needed, a disadvantage is that case studies inevitably rely on the interpretation of the researcher, hence potentially effecting the validity of the findings.
+- Case studies – An ethnographic method for studying the complex interactions between an individual, product or system within in the context of their environment.
+Although case studies are particularly useful in situations where a variety of research methods are needed, a disadvantage is that case studies inevitably rely on the interpretation of the researcher, hence potentially affecting the validity of the findings.

 How to choose the right audience research method for your project